 Hereditary Cancer Risk Program

-Whether you or a family member have been touched by cancer or you’re simply interested in reducing your risk, Methodist is dedicated to helping you understand and prevent disease through genetic counseling and testing.
+Whether you or a family member have been touched by cancer or you’re simply interested in understanding and reducing your risk, the Methodist hereditary cancer program offers advanced genetic testing and counseling resources.

 Genetic Testing and Counseling